ZackClements/CampusCrowd/README.md

 -

-After installation, step into the local directory and run the following commands one time to set up the application:
+After installation, step into the root directory and run the following commands one time to set up the application:

 npm install